The Carmilla Movie ushers in the new stakeholders of vampire cinema

 For those who found the Twilight series too twee in tone and too moralistic in storyline, or thought that Only Lovers Left Alive was too languorous in pacing, The Carmilla Movie is here to satisfy your cinematic vampire blood lust.

 A feminist rewriting of Sheridan Le Fanu's 19th-century novella about a conniving lesbian vampire, the new Canadian film grew out of a three-season web series called, simply, Carmilla.
-Geared toward a LGBTQ millennial audience that increasingly consumes media via WiFi signal, the show was shot in a video-blog format, following university student Laura (Elise Bauman) and her vampire dormmate, Carmilla (Natasha Negovanlis) through various love plots and supernatural high jinks – its two leads openly gay both in character and real life.
+Geared toward a LGBTQ millennial audience that increasingly consumes media via WiFi signal, the show was shot in a video-blog format, following university student Laura (Elise Bauman) and her vampire dormmate, Carmilla (Natasha Negovanlis) through various love plots and supernatural high jinks – its two leads openly queer both in character and real life.

 Beloved as a sort of queer version of Buffy the Vampire Slayer, the groundbreaking series drew outside the lines of how Canadian television, or any kind of television, gets made.
 By partnering with Kotex for funding, technically making it branded content, the Toronto-based production company Shaftesbury created a show that drew 70 million YouTube views across 193 countries – a remarkable number for any project, let alone one with a steadfastly queer-friendly modus operandi.
 Now, its feature-film iteration aims to similarly scribble over the rules for how movies are made in an increasingly disrupted industry.